jindaxiang/jindaxiang.github.io/source/_posts/Introduction_to_Financial_Engineering_second.md

 - You can download the [Errata](http://p659fi1z8.bkt.clouddn.com/OFOD_Errata.pdf) about this book.
 ---

-## The skills of financial engineering
+## The skills of Financial Engineering
 1. Programming
 2. Math
 3. Finance